School Dress Code

-The Department of Education WA provides a framework for public school dress codes by way of its Dress Codes for Students in Public Schools Policy and Dress Codes for Students in Public Schools Procedures publications.
+The Department of Education WA provides a framework for public school dress codes through its Dress Codes for Students in Public Schools Policy and Procedures.
+Under this framework, the Principal works with the School Board to develop and regularly review the school dress code in consultation with the school community.

 Please refer to our dress code in the Policy section of the website.